Exploring Hong Kong’s Minimum Wage Landscape in 2023

 All employees, including those who are disabled, are eligible to receive Hong Kong minimum wage irrespective of their:

-From 1 May 2023, HK’s statutory minimum wage (SMW) is HKD 40 per hour.
-This means that regardless of the wage period, no employer should pay below the statutory minimum wage rate.
+From 1 May 2023, HK's SWM is HKD 40 per hour.
+This means that regardless of the wage period, no employer should pay below the statutory salary rate.

-The monthly monetary cap for employers recording the total hours clocked in by an employee is fixed at HKD 16,300.
-So if the employer pays an employee less than HKD 16,300 as wages per month, they need to record the total number of hours worked by that employee during a wage period.
+The monthly monetary cap for employers recording the total number of hours clocked in by an employee is fixed at HKD 16,300.
+So if the employer pays an employee less than HKD 16,300 as earnings per month, they need to record the total number of hours worked by that employee during a wage period.

 The minimum wage ordinance only provides a wage floor and doesn’t mandate hourly wage payment.

-It doesn’t state that each hour’s wage should meet the statutory minimum.
-The employer’s only obligation is to ensure that the wages paid are not less than the statutory amount when averaged over the total hours clocked in during a wage period.
+It doesn't state that the salary for each hour should meet the minimum.
+The employer's only obligation is to ensure that the wages paid are not less than the statutory amount when averaged over the total hours clocked in.

 Minimum wage = Total working hours in a wage period x Statutory Minimum Wage (currently, HKD 40 per hour)